hicsail/zk-copyright/README.md

 make install
 ```

-## 🏋️‍♀️ Run your python script and firealarm test module inside the container
+## 🏋️‍♀️ Run your Python script and firealarm test module inside the container

 Run the following command in the docker shell: